ThomasSugar/hmil/index.md

 * We are building a new class of exoskeletons.  <a href="http://idealab.asu.edu/kaiteki" title="exoshell"> Kaiteki Project

-* We are building a new hip exoskeleton for the Air Force.
+* We are building a hip exoskeleton for the Air Force for pushing and lifting.

-* We are working on a elbo exoskeleton with Mayo Clinic for rehabilitation.
+* We are working on an elbow exoskeleton with Mayo Clinic for rehabilitation.

 * Can your exoskeleton make these moves? [movie](Hesa Moves compress.mp4)